-- A. Contributions by two (2) individuals married to each other shall be treated as separate contributions and shall not be aggregated. - B. Contributions by children under eighteen (18) years of age shall be treated as contributions by their parents and attributed proportionately to each parent (one-half ($\frac{1}{2}$) to each parent or the total amount to a single custodial parent).
+- A. Contributions by two (2) individuals married to each other shall be treated as separate contributions and shall not be aggregated. - B. Contributions by children under eighteen (18) years of age shall be treated as contributions by their parents or legal guardian and attributed proportionately to each parent (one-half (1⁄2) to each parent or the total amount to a single custodial parent or legal guardian).